svakam/leetcodeDSA/README.md

   is implemented for the final output, causing O(2n) ~ O(n).
   - Space: O(n).
 The original String is immutable, thus an additional String copy is created for the output per n letters in the input.

+### Subtract Binary (non-LC)
+Given a binary number in String format, return the fewest number of operations it takes to reduce it to 0.

+- My solution: string parsing
+  - If the number ends in 1, it can be subtracted by 1.
+Take the substring from the beginning up to the end excluding the last digit.
+  Append a 0.
+If the number ends in 0, it can be divided by 2.
+Take the substring from the beginning up to the end excluding the last digit.
+  Do a check at the beginning for leading 0s and remove them from the binary.
+- Time and efficiency
+  - Time: O(time taken by contains() method of String object).
+If the string still contains a "1", the while block will execute.
+  - Space: O(1).

 ## Medium
 ### Add Two Numbers (LL)